apache/spark/docs/configuration.md

   <td><code>spark.files</code></td>
   <td></td>
   <td>
     Comma-separated list of files to be placed in the working directory of each executor.
+Globs are allowed.
   </td>
 </tr>
 <tr>
   <td><code>spark.submit.pyFiles</code></td>
   <td></td>
   <td>
     Comma-separated list of .zip, .egg, or .py files to place on the PYTHONPATH for Python apps.
+Globs are allowed.
   </td>
 </tr>
 <tr>
   <td><code>spark.jars</code></td>
   <td></td>
   <td>
-    Comma-separated list of local jars to include on the driver and executor classpaths.
+    Comma-separated list of jars to include on the driver and executor classpaths.
+Globs are allowed.
   </td>
 </tr>
 <tr>